 Any OCWLA board member who is affiliated with an organization that submits an application for a philanthropic gift, either as a member, board member, or officer, shall refrain from voting on that organization’s gift from OCWLA.

 In deciding which organizations should receive philanthropic gifts, OCWLA’s board should consider the following:

-Donation: $1,000.00Court Appointed Special Advocates (CASA) of Orange County is a non-profit organization serving our county’s most severely abused, abandoned and neglected children through the recruitment, training, and supervision of community volunteers who advocate for their best interests.
+CASA of Orange County – Donation $5,000.
+Court Appointed Special Advocates (CASA) of Orange County is a 501(c)(3) nonprofit organization that is serving Orange County’s most severely abused, abandoned, and neglected children through the recruitment, training, and supervision of community volunteers who advocate for their best interest.

-Donation: $1,000.00Laura's House provides domestic violence-related services to the 915,000 residents of Orange County, California and beyond.
-Over the past 22 years, Laura’s House has provided shelter and supportive services to more than 4,000 abused women and children and counseling, life skills education and legal assistance to over 50,000 persons.
+Laura’s House – Donations of $2,000 and an additional $2000.
+Laura’s House provide unduplicated domestic violence-related services to the 915,000 residents of Orange County, California and beyond.
+Over the past 24 years, Laura’s House has provided shelter and supportive services to more than 5,000 abused women, men and children and counseling, life skills, education and legal advocacy to over 55,000 persons.